Phil Manning (musician)

 Philip John Manning (born 1948) is an Australian blues singer-songwriter and guitarist.
-Manning has been a member of various groups including Chain and has had a solo career.
+Manning has been a member of various groups including Chain and has a successful solo career.
 As a member of Chain, Manning co-wrote their January 1971 single "Black and Blue" which became number one on the Melbourne charts and also Judgement, which reached number two in Sydney.
 The related album, Toward the Blues followed in September and peaked in the top 10 albums chart.

 Biography

 Early years

 Philip John Manning was born in Devonport, Tasmania in 1948.
 He has a brother Dennis Manning who is also a musician.
-Phil Manning's early bands were Anonymous Incorporated and Cocaine Spell – he was in the latter with drummer, Charlie Watts, and the pianist, John A. Bird.
+Phil Manning's early bands were Anonymous Incorporated and Cocaine Spell – he was in the latter with drummer, Charlie Watts The Tasmanian one), and the pianist, John A. Bird.
 Manning moved to Melbourne in late 1966 and joined Tony Worsley and The Blue Jays, replacing Vince Melouney (ex-Billy Thorpe & the Aztecs) on guitar.

 Bay City Union were an electric blues band, which had formed in Brisbane and relocated to Melbourne in December 1966.
 Manning joined on guitar, and played alongside Glenn Wheatley on guitar and Matt Taylor on vocals and harmonica.
 Manning left by 1968 to join the Laurie Allen Revue (see Bobby & Laurie).